MehakArora/TTSBOX-Text-to-Speech-Conversion/README.md

 1. Put together the various features in the toolbox to implement text to speech conversion
 2. Run tts_run.m to run our code
+3. Brief Summary of our work can be read in the summary.pdf

 ![](Images/time-HMM.jpg)